911wasaninsidejob-UwU/911wasaninsidejob-UwU.github.io/index.md

 # A Challenge~

-Translation of the words 'expensive income' into Tagalog.
+Translation of the words 'expensive income' into Tagalog for the Term 3 Araling Panlipunan ST 1.

-## Header 2

-> This is a blockquote following a header.
 >
-> When something is important enough, you do it even if the odds are not in your favor.
+> f she leaves you for another, there is always her mother.

 ### Header 3